smanocchio/BitcoinNodeMonitor/docs/CONFIG.md

 The collector automatically reads the cookie file when both username and password are empty.
 If the cookie cannot be found, make sure the data directory is mounted read-only into the container (see `docker-compose.yml`).
 Docker Compose does not expand `~`, so provide absolute paths (for example `/home/bitcoin/.bitcoin`).
-Disk utilisation sampling also relies on the chainstate directory being available; when the path is missing the collector now logs the condition and skips filesystem metrics instead of failing the slow loop.
-Disable `ENABLE_DISK_IO` entirely when you do not intend to mount the chainstate directory.
+When running the collector away from the node, set `BITCOIN_DATADIR` (and optionally `BITCOIN_RPC_COOKIE_PATH`) to an empty value so the discovery step is skipped entirely.
+Disk utilisation sampling relies on the chainstate directory being available; provide a real path when the mount is present, or leave `BITCOIN_CHAINSTATE_DIR` empty to disable filesystem metrics even if `ENABLE_DISK_IO` remains set to `1`.
 When ZMQ metrics remain disabled the collector skips starting the listener and simply omits the corresponding measurements.